nibble-arts/LOCO-CAN_Software/README.md

 | 5   | **GND**   |

-### LOCO-Splitbox
-The splitbox is a tiny module that split up the CAN-bus line with three connectors.
-It also provides a power input connector for additional supply of the bus.

-For details ot the connector pinouts see the connector section below.

-**Power for the system has to be provided via a motor module or the splitboxes.
-It is not recommended to use the CAN connector for this purpose!**

 # LOCO-Control-Adapter
 The controller module provides connectors to apply pots, switches, leds and meters in an easy way to implement an own controller design.